 Important 📝- The task sequence includes the Upgrade OS, Restart Computer step, add additional recommended steps, and groups to handle the end-to-end upgrade process.

-- Once the Custom Task sequence is ready to upgrade operating system.
-You can proceed for deployment.
-It’s best to use the default Upgrade Task Sequence as in that you don’t need to make more additional changes.
+- Once the Custom Task sequence is ready to upgrade the operating system.
+You can proceed with deployment.
+It’s best to use the default Upgrade Task Sequence so that you don’t need to make more additional changes.

 Deploy Feature Update Task Sequence

 - Before you deploy the Feature Updates task sequence, make sure to review added steps.
 Select the task sequence ready for deployment.
 Right-click on the task sequence and select Deploy.